 Analytical standards including native PCDD and PCDF congeners, stable isotope (carbon-13) labeled standards and radiolabeled (carbon-14) standards were purchased from Cambridge Isotope Laboratories, Woburn, Massachusetts, and Pathfinder Laboratories, St. Louis, Missouri.
-The 2,3,7,8-TCDD was received from the EPA Reference Materials Branch as a solution.
+The 2,3,7,8-TCDD was received from the EPA Reference Materials Branch as a solution in isooctane.
 The other native PCDD and PCDF congeners were received as 1-mg neat standards.
-The stable and radiolabeled isotopes were received as solutions.
+The stable and radiolabeled isotopes were received as solutions in n-nonane or isooctane and toluene, respectively.
 Table 1 provides a summary of the standards used for this study.